efrecon/sshd-cloudflared/README.md

 installation somewhere in the `$PATH`.
 The wrapper will:

 1. Automatically pull the latest image of this project at the GHCR.
+2. Arrange for the current directory to only be writable by your user, this is a **mandatory** requirement for being able to setup and run a userspace SSH daemon in the current directory.
-2. Setup a Docker volume unique for your local user, in order to facilitate using that container as a VS Code [remote](#vs-code).
+3. Setup a Docker volume unique for your local user, in order to facilitate using that container as a VS Code [remote](#vs-code).
-3. When called without arguments, the wrapper will collect your `git` email and name and try using them to look for your GitHub handle using the [search] API.
+4. When called without arguments, the wrapper will collect your `git` email and name and try using them to look for your GitHub handle using the [search] API.
-4. Start a Docker container in the background with either the GitHub handle discovered above, or the remaining arguments, as is.
+5. Start a Docker container in the background with either the GitHub handle discovered above, or the remaining arguments, as is.
    + Unless specified otherwise, the hostname of the SSH daemon will be the name of the directory where the wrapper was started from.
 This is to better